Pompeu/dropbox-api-v2/README.md

 ## Must See

-check tests for see all options you can se another options for use outers endpoints of api.
+Check tests for see all options.

+You can se another options for use outhers endpoints of api.

+## Testing

+for run teste you will need create acount in dropbox, and add your bearen key in tests/token.json